Young Women of Color Day of Listening

 Partnerships

 The Mary Black Foundation’s Adolescent Health Initiative, Connect is a Tier 1B Grantee for the Office of Adolescent Health (OAH).
 Under the guidance of their Community Advisory Board partners, Bloom Update and the City of Spartanburg Parks and Recreation they sought to listen to Young women of color ages 16-19 this particular age group among women of color has voices often unheard.
-The planning committee for the event, consisting of local youth serving partners and teens in Spartanburg, developed three overarching questions that would be posed to the young women at the event.
-They included:- What is life like for you as a young woman of color in Spartanburg?

 - Tell us how Spartanburg is or is not supporting you as a YWOC in being the woman you want to be.